Feng-Research/SGM-PINN/README.md

 ## Usage
 Interact within a docker environment based on the 22.09 container.
 Full requirements and install guide for the container is [here](https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/getting_started/installation.html#install-the-docker-engine) with abbreviated instructions below.

-After following the installation below, from within the container you can navigate to `cd /sgm-examples/` and run any of the .py files within.
+After following the installation below, from within the container you can navigate to `cd /sgm-examples/` and run any of the .py files within using `python <file>.py`

 To view the results use tensorboard from outside the container.
 E.g. `tensorboard --logdir=./sgm-examples/ldc --port=7007` and open a web browser at localhost:7007.
+Scripts labelled `tb_...sh` are provided.

 ## Installation (Ubuntu 20.04 or later)
 1. [Ensure the docker engine in installed.](https://docs.docker.com/engine/install/ubuntu/)
 2. Install the baseline image
   - ```sudo apt-get install nvidia-docker2```
-  - `docker pull nvcr.io/nvidia/modulus/modulus:``22.09`
+  - `docker pull nvcr.io/nvidia/modulus/modulus:22.09`
 3. **Clone** this repository to a working directory of your choice.
 4. Open a terminal **in the working directory.**
-5. Create and enter a persistent container to install the remaining requirements.
+5. Create and enter a persistent container to install the remaining requirements, also mounts the folders sgm-examples and sgm-modulus from the current directory.
 ```
     docker run --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 \
     --runtime nvidia -v ${PWD}/sgm-examples:/sgm-examples \